-- Use the fanned oven control to turn your oven on, and select your temperature. - The thermostat indicator will come on to show that the oven is heating, and once the temperature is achieved, - To switch off the oven, simply turn the control knob back to the '● ' position. - The cooling fan may come on during use, and may continue to run for some time afterwards.
+- Use the main oven control to turn your oven on, and select your temperature. - The thermostat indicator will come on to show that the oven is heating, and once the temperature is achieved, it will go out. - To switch off the main oven, simply turn the control knob back to the '• ' position. - The cooling fan will come on during use, and may continue to run for some time afterwards.